rlauer6/Module-ScanDeps-Static/README.md

 could use some polishing, but it works on a broad enough set of situations as to be useful.

+# USAGE

+scandeps-static.pl \[options\] Module

+## Options

+- --add-version, -a

+    Add the version number to the dependency by inspecting the version of the module in your @INC path.

+- --core, -c, --no-core

+    Include or exclude core modules.

+- --help, -h

+    Show usage.

+- --include-require, -i

+    Include statements that have `Require` in them but are not necessarily on the left edge of the code (possibly in tests).

+- --json, -j

+    Output the dependency list as a JSON encode string.

+- --separator, -s

+    Use the specified sting to separate modules and version numbers.
+The defualt is ' => '.

+- --text, -t

+    Output the dependency list as a simple text listing of module name and version in the same manner as `scandeps.pl`.

+- --raw, -r

+    Output the list with no quotes separated by a single whitespace character.

 # WHAT IS A DEPENDENCY?

 For the purposes of this module, dependencies are identified by